-GOV 320 Public Administration (3) Sp (DD).
+GOV 320 Public Administration (3) (DD).
 Organization theory; bureaucracy; public personnel and policy; issues in American public administration.
 Prerequisite: GOV 101.

-GOV 330 Urban Politics (3) (DD).
+GOV 330 Urban Politics (3) Sp (even-numbered years).
 The growth of cities and metropolitan areas; the legal status of local governmental entities; politics and elections and the role of interest groups in governing the metropolis; and the functions and services of urban governments.
 Prerequisites: GOV 101 and 110.